 RepresentWomen supports efforts to dismantle gender stereotypes and to train and fund individual women candidates, but we believe that without institutional reforms, we will never achieve gender parity.

-RepresentWomen conducts research and engages in advocacy for each of these reforms:
+RepresentWomen is a hub for research and advocacy for each of these reforms:

 Recruitment targets for political parties, PACs, and donors - so more women run